Biden, Lula focus on democracy, climate during visit

 Biden joked that Lula’s complaint “sounds familiar,” an apparent knock on Trump.

-Earlier Friday, Lula told CNN that Brazil does not have a “culture of hate,” but certainly a sharp divide similar to that in the United States.

-“Here there’s also a split that’s much more, or as serious, as in Brazil – Democrats and Republicans are very divided,” Lula said.

-The talks come just over a month after Lula’s swearing-in and the failed attempt to topple his presidency.
-Both sides are looking to spotlight that Brazil's democracy remains resilient and that relations between the Americas’ two biggest democracies are back on track.
+Both Biden and Lula sought to spotlight that Brazil’s democracy remains resilient and that relations between the Americas’ two biggest democracies are back on track.

-The leaders also planned to discuss Russia’s invasion of Ukraine, insecurity in Haiti, migration and climate change, including efforts to stem deforestation of the Amazon, according to the White House.
+The leaders also discussed Russia’s invasion of Ukraine, insecurity in Haiti, migration and climate change, including efforts to stem deforestation of the Amazon, according to the White House.

-During his 2020 run for the White House, Biden proposed working with global partners to create a $20 billion fund that would encourage Brazil to change its approach to the Amazon.
-The White House is expected to announce plans to contribute to the multilateral climate effort known as the Amazon Fund during the visit, according to a person familiar with the decision.
-The person spoke on the condition of anonymity because an announcement hasn't been made.
+During his 2020 run for the White House, Biden proposed working with global partners to create a $20 billion fund that would encourage Brazil to change its approach to the Amazon, and there was speculation that the U.S. administration would use the visit to announce a major contribution.
+But following the meeting, the leaders said in joint statement that the Biden administration only “announced its intent to work with Congress to provide funds for programs to protect and conserve the Brazilian Amazon, including initial support for the Amazon Fund.”

-The official noted that Biden’s special envoy for climate, John Kerry, is expected to soon travel to Brazil.

 Climate was a prominent topic in two recent phone calls between the leaders since Lula's October victory, according to the White House.

-“You have the environment and other stuff, but Lula sitting down with Biden is an exercise in coup-proofing Brazil’s democracy.
-It basically comes down to that,” said Oliver Stuenkel, an international relations professor at the Getulio Vargas Foundation, a university and think tank.
+“You have the environment and other stuff, but Lula sitting down with Biden is an exercise in coup-proofing Brazil’s democracy,” said Oliver Stuenkel, an international relations professor at the Getulio Vargas Foundation, a university and think tank.
 “There is still genuine concern in the Brazilian government about the armed forces, and the biggest partner in containing the armed forces is the United States.”

 Bolsonaro, who is facing several investigations in Brazil, traveled to Florida during the final days of his presidency and has remained there since.
 He applied late last month for a six-month tourist visa to extend his U.S. stay.
 A group of Democratic lawmakers urged Biden to expel the former president on the grounds that the U.S. shouldn’t provide safe harbor to would-be authoritarians.